What is employers' liability insurance?

 *Note: this list is not definitive or exhaustive.
 Call us to get more information on your specific circumstances.

-How much employers' liability cover will I need?
+How much employers' liability cover do I need?

 What's included in your employers' liability cover?

 An employers’ liability insurance policy includes cover for legal and compensation costs.
-Once you have your cover in place, you’ll be protected from claims made against you, up to £10 million, depending on the policy you put in place for your circumstances.
+It protects from claims made against you, up to £10 million.

 The policy provides cover to your business for: